Kids Voting NC is now First Vote NC.

 In 2016, Kids Voting NC developed a new model to reimagine and reenergize their efforts.
 With that transformation, the Board of Directors voted to change the name of the organization from Kids Voting NC to First Vote NC.

 This is an exciting new chapter in Kids Voting NC’s history and we look forward to continuing our efforts to create an engaged and informed electorate.

-Hunter Buxton is the Director of First Vote NC.
+Hunter Buxton is the Founder of First Vote NC.
 She is a graduate of UNC-Chapel Hill where she majored in Political Science with a concentration in Vocal Performance.
 Hunter began her career at the UNC Center for Public Television working in corporate and community relations, hosting the show High School Assembly, and voicing the book-loving mascot Read-A-Roo.
 She then moved to New Jersey and became a Program Officer for the Bonner Foundation.
 After taking time off to raise her three children and volunteer in the community, she rejoined the workforce as a consultant, advising small nonprofits on marketing and fundraising.
 She joined Kids Voting NC in the fall of 2014.
 As a college student she remembers driving 2 ½ hours home to vote and immediately getting back in her car and driving the 2 ½ back to campus to take an exam.
 She explains that her family was serious about the privilege of living in a Democracy and she had not yet learned about absentee ballots!

 Let’s roll up our sleeves and get to work!